 You will have the opportunity to put what you’ve learnt to practice.
 Upon completion of the course, you will be able to produce applications with interactive elements such as buttons, text boxes and images.

-This course is designed for teachers delivering computer science lessons at GCSE level or equivalent.
+This course is designed for teachers delivering computer science lessons up to GCSE level or equivalent.
 It’s aimed at teachers who have basic experience with Python.
 If you don’t have much experience with Python, perhaps complete Programming 101: An Introduction to Python for Educators first.

 You will be able to: